Arachni/arachni/README.md

     --only-positives            echo positive results *only*

-    --threads=<number>          how many threads to instantiate (default: 3) More threads does not necessarily mean more speed, be careful when adjusting the thread count.
+    --threads=<number>          how many threads to instantiate
+                                  If no thread limit has been specified each module will run in its own thread.

-    --cookie-jar=<cookiejar>    netscape HTTP cookie file, use curl to create it Cookies in this file will not be audited, so remove any cookies that you do want to audit.
+    --cookie-jar=<cookiejar>    netscape HTTP cookie file, use curl to create it

     --user-agent=<user agent>   specify user agent